yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 I don't want to share your concerns, your beliefs, or your intentions.
 That's your business.
-And you're paid to properly and unambiguously translate all that into testable and measureable requirements.
+And you're paid to properly and unambiguously translate all that into testable and measurable requirements.
 If you can't do this, it's your problem and **your fault**.
 Don't try to make it mine.

 Very often ... wait.
 Very, very often.
 No. Almost always.
 Wrong again.
 Always!